Best Meal Kits in Toronto – Top 4 Services Ranked and Reviewed

 Pricing in Toronto starts at around $9.99 per serving, though the total depends on how many meals you choose each week and the size of your box.
 First-time customers usually get generous discounts, making your first few deliveries much cheaper than the standard rate.

-HelloFresh is a great fit for people who like variety and want flexibility.
-You can easily skip a week, swap recipes, or pick family-friendly meals through the app.
+HelloFresh suits anyone who wants choice without a rigid plan.
+You can skip a week, swap recipes, or pick family-friendly meals through the app.
 That said, it’s not the cheapest option out there.
-Services like Chefs Plate tend to cost less, and some folks find the portions a bit small—especially if you’ve got a big appetite.
+Services like Chefs Plate tend to cost less, and the standard portions run lean for two big appetites, so I usually size up the protein add-on when I order for a hungry household.

 HelloFresh: Get Up to $200 Off + Free Breakfast for Life